kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #end
 ```

-So the command `autoconf` enables the device classifier which can then be manipulated to stray from the builtin templates through a *parameter-map*.
-The parameter map command allows for mapping of defined interface templates.
+So the command `autoconf` enables the device classifier, which can then be manipulated to stray from the built-in templates through a *parameter-map*.
+The parameter map command allows for the mapping of defined interface templates.
 This is what we need to create our template for the Access Point.
-The rest of the builtin devices will point to the Workstation template.
+The rest of the built-in devices will point to the Workstation template.
 We define a Guest template as well as the macro for the interfaces.
-The macro will be used to configure the interfaces delivering with it the source template of WORKSTATION.
+The macro will be used to configure the interfaces delivering the source template of WORKSTATION.

-What this will do is configure the interface with the normal VLAN and commands listed, and then when a device is plugged in the device classifier will run.
-The interface will by default use the derived configuration of the WORKSTATION interface template, but should an Access Point be plugged in then the interface would defer to the ACCESS_POINT template.
+This will configure the interface with the normal VLAN and commands listed, and then when a device is plugged in, the device classifier will run.
+The interface will by default use the derived configuration of the WORKSTATION interface template, but should an Access Point be plugged in; then the interface would defer to the ACCESS_POINT template.

-Delivering the code to the interfaces becomes simpler now because we are utilizing a more dynamic approach to device classification.
+Delivering the code to the interfaces becomes simpler now because we utilize a more dynamic device classification approach.

 We can continue to configure the uplink via the following Macro.
 ```